 Come in and make an appointment or come in during walk in hours and let a career counselor go over your resume with you.
 A polished resume is an important part of your job search success.
-For resume information see our Resume and Cover Letter Guide.
+For resume information see our Resume Guide.
 If you are interested in the sciences please refer to resumes designed especially for science majors.
 We also offer mock interviews.
 Come in to make an appointment and set up the interview.
 On the day of the practice interview you will bring in a resume, dress as you would for the actual interview, and bring in any information about the specific place you are applying to.
 Our career counselors will guide you through the practice interview and you'll be ready for the big day!
 For information on the interviewing process in general see our interviewing guide.

 Seniors - Frequently Asked Questions

 As you move towards the end of your time at Pitzer, we recognize that some of you may still be trying to figure out life after graduation.
 To help you begin, we answered some of your most frequently asked questions.